 The Phoenix’s Editorial Board encourages distinctions between feelings of rage and hate in the wake of last week’s election.

-In the week since former President Donald Trump was re-elected to a second term, the already wide partisan gap has only seemed to increase as supporters of the president-elect celebrate a clear-cut victory and demoralized Democrats wonder where it all went wrong.
+In the week since former President Donald Trump was re-elected for a second term, the already wide partisan gap has only seemed to increase as supporters of the president-elect celebrate a clear-cut victory and demoralized Democrats wonder where it all went wrong.

 The only consistent responses on both sides of the aisle have been emotions running high.